thiagorobert/thiagorobert.github.io/_posts/2022-01-12-hack-attempt.markdown

 FWIW, I know that leaving an open web terminal isn't safe.
 This is not the first time I got an intruder there, but the previous one just poked around and didn't attempt anything nefarious.
-Anyway, YOLO - these web terminals are pretty convinient.
+Anyway, YOLO - these web terminals are pretty convenient.
 And since there's very little an attacker can do in the running container, I feel the risk is manageable.